 Gland Hormone (to include) Action/role (to include) Thyroid Thyroxine To regulate metabolism of all cells and tissues in the body.
 Parathyroid Parathyroid hormone (PTH) To control calcium levels within the blood.
 Pituitary Human growth hormone (HGH) To regulate body composition, body fluids, muscle, and bone growth.
 Pineal Melatonin To help maintain normal sleep patterns.
-Adrenal Epinephrine (adrenaline) Norepinephrine (noradrenaline) Initiates sympathetic responses to stress.
+Adrenal Epinephrine (adrenaline) Norepinephrine (noradrenaline) Initiates sympathetic responses to stress (fight or flight).
 Cortisol Regulates conversion of fats, proteins, and carbohydrates to energy.
 Pancreas Insulin Helps cells to take in glucose to be used for energy, i.e. lowers blood sugar levels.
 Glucagon Signals cells to release glucose into the blood, i.e. raises blood sugar levels.
 Ovaries Oestrogen Female 'characteristics' Breast development Progesterone Menstrual cycle/egg production Promote fat storage Testes Testosterone Male 'characteristics' include increased muscle, bone mass, and the growth of body hair.

-8. Understand the structure and function of the digestive system

-8.1.
-Describe the function of the digestive system.

-Breakdown of food into nutrients such as carbohydrates, fats and proteins so they can then be absorbed into the bloodstream for energy, growth and repair.

-8.2.
-Summarise the function of each of the main structures within the digestive system.

-Alimentary canal / gastrointestinal (GI) tract:

-- Mouth (tongue, teeth, salivary glands):

-- Mastication (mechanical breakdown of food, i.e. chewing).

-- Moistening (softening of food with saliva).

-- Emulsification (enzymes within saliva begin to breakdown food starches into sugar, i.e. complex carbohydrates into simple carbohydrates.

-- Pharynx (throat):

-- Permits the passage of swallowed solids and liquids into the oesophagus, i.e. swallowing.

-- Oesophagus:

-- Muscular tube that connects the pharynx (throat) to the stomach.
-It contracts with a peristaltic (wave like) action to move food toward the stomach.

-- Stomach:

-- Acts as a food reservoir whilst it is being further broken down:

-- mechanically by peristalsis

-- chemically by enzymes such as pepsin, those produced by the pancreas (see below) and hydrochloric acid.

-- Pancreas:

-- Secretes further enzymes to assist with the additional breakdown of food:

-- Lipase to break down fat.

-- Peptin to break down protein.

-- Amylase to breakdown carbohydrates.

-- Liver:

-- Produces and secretes bile which aids in the emulsification of fats.
+8. Understand the structure and function of the digestive system 8.1 Describe the function of the digestive system.
+Breakdown of food into nutrients such as carbohydrates, fats and proteins so they can then be absorbed into the bloodstream for energy, growth and repair. o ingestion o digestion o absorption \circ excretion.
+8.2 Summarise the function of each of the main structures within the digestive system.
+Alimentary canal / gastrointestinal (GI) tract: Digestive system structures and accessory organs.
+Mouth (tongue - accessory organ, teeth, salivary glands): Mastication (mechanical breakdown of food, i.e. chewing).
+Moistening (softening of food with saliva).
+Emulsification enzymes within saliva (salivary amylase) begin to breakdown food starches into sugar, i.e. complex carbohydrates into simple carbohydrates.
+Pharynx (throat): Permits the passage of swallowed solids and liquids into the oesophagus, i.e. swallowing.
+Epiglottis prevents food entering respiratory tract.
+Oesophagus: Muscular tube that connects the pharynx (throat) to the stomach.
+Involuntary contraction with a peristaltic (wave like) action to move food toward the stomach.
+Stomach: Acts as a food reservoir whilst it is being further broken down: mechanically by peristalsis. chemically by enzymes such as pepsin (released in the stomach to break down protein) and those produced by the pancreas (see below) and hydrochloric acid produced to kill bacteria ingested with food.
+Pancreas: (accessory organ): \circ the function of the pancreas as an exocrine gland. secretes an enzyme-rich fluid needed to aid digestion in the small intestine.